 Taking a walking tour in London when the sun is shining is one of the best things to do in London in August.

-Whether you’re interested in history, art, culture, or something completely off the wall, there’s probably going to be a walking tour for you.
+Whether you’re interested in history, art, culture, or something completely off the wall, there’s probably going to be a walking tour for you, and you can find my best tours in London to narrow down your list.

 Choose from paid-for walking tours that let you buy tickets up front, or you can go on a “free”, tips-only walking tour where you pay at the end what you think the tour was worth.